phbasler/BSMPT/README.md

     If cmaes is not installed then it will be installed in your build directory.
 For more details on the libcmaes installation, e.g. possible dependencies, visit their [wiki](https://github.com/CMA-ES/libcmaes/wiki).
 If you don't want to install or use it, you can set `--options UseLibCMAES=False`

 4. [NLopt](https://nlopt.readthedocs.io/en/latest/): If you do not want to use NLopt, you can set `--options UseNLopt=False` for the conanfile
 5. [Boost](https://www.boost.org/) : This is optional and only required for the Baryogenesis calculations.
-If it is not found then these parts are not available.
+In order to compile the Baryogenesis calculation, set `--options BSMPTCompileBaryo=True` when calling `Setup.py` as described below.

 ### Install conan
 You can install conan through pip with `pip3 install conan>2`.